mrpdaemon/gnome-integration-spotify/README.md

 * Use media keys to control playback (patch by Mathieu Virbel)
 * Notification tray icon for current track
 * DBUS integration (Media Player Indicator gnome-shell extension displays what Spotify is playing)
+* Launch spotify:// URL's (playlists etc.) from other applications such as a browser.

 Has been tested to work with Spotify 0.8.4.103.g9cb177b4